abbottwhitley/autonomous_vehicle_design/Module_1/README.md

-## Lesson 1 - Arduino transmits bytes to python program
+## Lesson 1 - Arduino transmits bytes as ASCII characters to python program

-Study and run in the examples to understand how the Arduino Serial.println function transmits data, as well as how the python program opens the serial connection and reads byte data.
+Study and run the examples to understand how the Arduino Serial.println function transmits data, as well as how the python program opens the serial connection and reads byte data.

+## Lesson 2 - Arduino transmits bytes as binary values to python program

+Study and run the examples to understand how the Arduino Serial.write function transmits binary data, as well as how the python program reads the binary data.

 ## Summary